marksomething/avrodisplay/docs/avro-mapper.md

 -   If `null` is part of the union, the `Nullable` property of the parent node is set to `Yes`.
 -   If there are multiple non-null options in the union, each non-null option (whether primitive or complex) is represented as a child node under the parent field.
 -   The `name` of these child nodes is formatted as `[TypeName]` (e.g., `[string]`, `[LoginEvent]`).
--   The `DataType` for these child nodes reflects their specific type.
+-   The `rawType` and `formattedType` for these child nodes reflect their specific type.

 ## Example